 It is important that you don't just tinker away, but proceed in a structured way: First of all, you need a sufficiently large piece of coloured cardboard or cardboard.
 Divide the future vision board into ten areas of life.
 It is best to use a pencil and ruler for this:

-Then divide the goals you want to achieve in the different areas of your life into time spans.
-What do you want to have achieved in one year, five years and ten years?
+Then divide the goals you are striving for in the various areas of your life into time spans.
+What would you like to have achieved in one year, five years and ten years?
 Formulate your goals as clearly and realistically as possible.

 Now you get to be creative: Look for visuals and encouraging sayings to bring your collage to life.
 It's been scientifically proven that images speak to us more emotionally than words.
 So be sure to find images that reflect your dreams as accurately as possible.
 Hang the finished vision board in plain sight, for example in your bedroom, living room or study.